gbudny93/RouterOS_Useful_Scripts/README.md

 ## Prerequisites

   -  :white_check_mark: RouterOS v6.40 or higher
+  -  :white_check_mark: MikroTik CRS or CCR with LCD for RouterOS_LCD_Change.rsc

 ## Usage

-> Use the following scripts to make your RouterOS management easier or use them in various scripts you write :+1:
+> Use the following scripts to make your RouterOS management easier or use them in various larger scripts or projects :+1:

 ### FTP_Backup_Template.rsc